MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Identify cost optimization opportunities*: Together, the teams should identify potential areas for cost optimization, such as infrastructure, cloud resources, licenses, and third-party services.
 Consider factors like utilization patterns, scalability, and workload requirements.
 - *Assess resource requirements*: Determine the resources needed to support the component or workload.
 Consider factors such as infrastructure, maintenance, and ongoing support.
 Understanding these requirements can help you gauge the long-term commitment involved.
 - *Evaluate different options*: Assess different cost optimization options, such as pay-as-you-go versus prepaid plans.
-Evaluate the pros and cons of each option in terms of cost savings and impact on performance.
+Evaluate the pros and cons of each option in terms of cost savings and effect on performance.
 Evaluate the different performance tiers in each service and the pricing differences between them.

 #### Determine component permanence